 Step 4: Seek advice.

 SPAC IPOs may be an appealing exit strategy, but getting ready to take a company public requires some critical steps and advance planning, particularly for audits, financial accounting, and internal controls.
 Success depends on understanding the nuances and taking timely action.
-If you think taking a company public with a SPAC IPO might make sense, give us a call.
+If you think taking a company public with a SPAC IPO might make sense, download our SPAC Readiness Tracker or give us a call.
 We can help you look ahead and plan, conduct your audits, and minimize the risk of missteps that costs you valuable time.